Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 - A history of chronic infection;

 - Liver disease;

 The recovery period of LAP involves minimal swelling, bruising, pain in the incision site, and mild bleeding and discharging.
 Still, you can return to work a couple of days after the operation.
 The advantage of this method is that your skin will be tighter and smoother after the operation because the laser beams stimulate collagen production.

 Keep in mind that the results of LAP appear gradually, and it may take up to six months to see your surgery's final results.

 VASER Liposuction (Vibration amplification of sound energy)

-Since VASER is done under general anesthesia, its recovery period will last longer.
+Since VASER is done under general anesthesia, its recovery will last longer.
 Also, the final results of VASER liposuction appear 3 to 6 months after the operation.
-It is essential to follow your surgeon’s postoperative instructions and wear a compression garment for several weeks to minimize the swelling and have a better result.
+Following your surgeon’s postoperative instructions and wearing a compression garment for several weeks is essential to minimize the swelling and have a better result.

 How to Prepare for Liposuction?

 Before liposuction surgery, you will have a consultation meeting with your doctor.
 In this appointment, the doctor will check your skin type and decides which technique is better for you.
 You can also ask the doctor about the safety and effectiveness of the chosen technique, its procedure, its side effects, and its risks.